TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/NavSystem/NavSys Detail Design.md

 Constraint 3 Solution:

 The senor must be smapled at a frewuency of at least 20Hz.
 The sensor array has a sampling frequency of 4kHz, ensurring that when the micro controller accesses it it will have refreshed and have new information avaliable.
 This can be seen on the installation guide provided with the sensor array.
+The 20 Hz is sufficient because the drive train will not be able to adjust the robots position quicker than that, so the microcontroller is not overloaded with data from the sensor.

 Constraint 4 Solution: